k2view-academy/K2View-Academy/articles/19_Broadway/actors/03_parsers_actors.md

 # Parser Actors

 Broadway provides a groups of [built-in Actors](../04_built_in_actor_types.md) to parse the input stream provided in various formats: JSON, XML, CSV and more.
 These Actors belong to a **parsers** category.
-The Actors read the input stream and parse them into the valid objects, keeping only one object at a time in the memory.
-Memory consideration should be taken when even an individual object is taking much memory.
+The Actors read the input stream and parse it into valid objects based on the delimiters specific per each input format, keeping only one object at a time in the memory.
+Memory consideration should be taken when an individual object is taking much memory.

 ### JsonParser Actor